 Civil Assault and Battery Cases

 Criminal charges aren't the only penalties you can face for committing assault or battery.
-Separate from any criminal prosecution, a victim of assault or battery also can file a civil suit against their assailant.
-While criminal prosecution is meant to penalize defendants for their illegal acts, civil cases are designed to make the victims "whole" by compensating them for their injuries.
-Below, you'll find information on proving civil assault and battery and the types of damages available to victims.
+Separate from any criminal case, a victim of assault or battery also can file a civil suit against their assailant.
+Criminal prosecution is meant to penalize defendants for their illegal acts.
+But civil claims are designed to make the victims "whole" by compensating them for their injuries.
+Below, you'll find information on proving civil assault and battery.
+You'll also learn about the types of damages available to victims in civil lawsuits.

 According to the Restatement (Second) of Torts, the assailant doesn't have to intend to have physical contact with his victim in order for civil battery to occur.
-He must merely intend to cause the imminent apprehension, or fear, of physical harm in his victim.
-For example, if a defendant merely intended to scare the plaintiff by swinging a baseball bat near him, but the plaintiff was accidentally hit by the bat, the plaintiff would have a case for civil battery.
+They must merely intend to cause the imminent apprehension, or fear, of physical harm in their victim.
+For example, suppose a defendant merely intended to scare the plaintiff by swinging a baseball bat near them.
+If the plaintiff was accidentally hit by the bat, the plaintiff would have a case for civil battery.

 Unlike battery, civil assault doesn't require that the defendant have any physical contact with the victim.
-In a civil suit for assault, the plaintiff will have to prove that the following elements were present:
+In a civil assault case, the plaintiff will have to prove that the following elements were present:

-- Which creates a reasonable apprehension of bodily harm or offensive contact in the victim
+- Creation of reasonable apprehension of bodily harm or offensive contact in the victim

 As long as the victim is placed in fear of imminent contact, no actual physical contact or injury need occur.
-For example, if a defendant intended to scare the plaintiff by swinging a baseball bat near him, and the plaintiff was put in fear of physical injury, the plaintiff would have a case for civil assault.
+Using the previous example, the defendant who intended to scare the plaintiff by swinging a baseball bat near them might find themselves facing a case of civil assault if the plaintiff was put in fear of physical injury.

 Damages in Civil Assault and Battery Cases